 Funding is available for both full-time and part-time students.
 Awards cannot normally be deferred.
 Successful candidates will be assumed to be starting their studies in October 2022 unless there are exceptional circumstances approved by LAHP and your Research institution.

 LAHP Black and Global Majority studentships

 Structural inequalities in education have resulted in the under-representation of Black and Global Majority doctoral students.
 LAHP is committed to increasing the number of awards made to British Black and Global Majority doctoral students.
-A minimum of five studentships across LAHP’s open and CDA competitions will be awarded to Home status Black and Global Majority students for entry in October 2022.
+A minimum of five studentships across LAHP’s open competition will be awarded to Home status Black and Global Majority students for entry in October 2022.
 The award of these studentships will be confirmed by LAHP’s Studentship Award Panel.

 We welcome applications for all studentships:

 - across all of LAHP’s subject areas and approaches, including for inter-disciplinary and practice-based research;